xuleimath/website/docs/getting-started.md

 ---
 # Getting Started

+## Examples and Explanations
-To get started building with RISC Zero, take a look at these GitHub repositories:
+To get started building with RISC Zero, take a look at these examples, which feature explanations and tutorials for code available in our GitHub repositories:

-* [**Hello World in Rust**](https://github.com/risc0/risc0-rust-starter) - Our starter project for the RISC Zero zkVM.
+* [**Hello World in Rust**](examples/rust_starter.md) - Our starter project for the RISC Zero zkVM.
 If you're just getting started writing code for the zkVM, we recommend reading (and playing with) this repository.

-* [**RISC Zero Battleship**](https://github.com/risc0/battleship-example) - To see a more complex use of the RISC Zero zkVM in action, take a look at this working Battleship game.
+* [**RISC Zero Battleship**](examples/battleship_rust_explainer.md) - To see a more complex use of the RISC Zero zkVM in action, take a look at this working Battleship game.
 Here, players use private game board states to track whether opponents have sunk their battleships.

+* [**RISC Zero Digital Signatures**](examples/digital-signature) - In this example, you'll see how to verifiably sign code run inside the RISC Zero zkVM.
+This example features a post-quantum digital signature generated using only SHA-2 as a cryptographic primitive.

+* [**RISC Zero Password Checker**](https://github.com/risc0/risc0-rust-examples/password-checker) - To learn about how the RISC Zero zkVM can be used to help Bob trust Alice's password choice, take a look at our password checker example.

+# Open Source Repositories

 * [**Rust crates**](https://github.com/risc0/risc0#rust-crates) - If you're a Rust user, you'll find RISC Zero crates here, ready to be included in your existing projects.